about

-through this process, old patterns dissolve, new possibilities emerge, and your authentic self becomes more available—for life, for creativity, for connection.
+as you practice, old patterns dissolve, new possibilities emerge, and your authentic self becomes more available—for life, for creativity, for connection.

 the body begins to feel less like something you manage and more like something you inhabit.